Bengt Gustavsson: Career

-In 1958 Gustavsson was nominated for the campaign of national team in the World Cup 1958 in Sweden, and was there part of the standard formation alongside Gunnar Nordahl, Nils Liedholm and Gunnar Gren, who then also plied their trade in Italy.
+In 1958 Gustavsson was nominated for the campaign of national team in the World Cup 1958 in Sweden, and was there part of the standard formation alongside Nils Liedholm, Lennart Skoglund and Kurt Hamrin who then also plied their trade in Italy.
 Losing to Brazil in the final 2–5 nevertheless secured the Swedes the best result in any World Cup.

 After the season 1960–62, Gustavsson returned to Sweden and joined then second division side Åtvidabergs FF.
 In June 1963 her played his 57th and last match for Sweden in a qualifying match for the 1964 European Nations' Cup in Belgrade against Yugoslavia, which ended in a 0–0 draw.
 On club level he was player-manager from 1964 on.
 He finished his career as a player in 1965, but remained at the helm of the south Swedish club.

 In 1967, he led the club for the only second time in its history – since a brief stint in 1951–52 – into the Swedish first division, the Allsvenskan, which was the beginning of the golden era of Åtvidabergs FF.
 He remained coach of the club until 1970, when the team defeated Sandvikens IF from Uppsala with 2–0 in the cup final and won its first national title.
 Until 1973 three more titles should follow.
 Players like Conny Torstensson and Benno Magnusson are amongst the better known ones which Gustavsson integrated into the time during his time in Åtvidaberg.

 From 1971 to 1972, Gustavsson had a brief spell as coach of the Swedish national youth team.
 In further years he was to coach Östers IF from 1973 to 1974, from 1975 to 1978 and in 1985 as assistant IFK Norrköping, from 1979 until 1981 Hammarby IF and from 1982 to 1983 second division side IK Sleipner, which was relegated in 1983.